 - Designation of patient advocate

 - Maximization of income and assets

 - Understand what to do after a loved one passes away

 Successfully planning for the long-term care of either yourself, your spouse, or an aging parent brings with it a sense of relief and liberation from the uncertainty of what may happen in the years ahead.
 At Woods Law Offices, our experience and thorough working knowledge of all aspects of long-term care planning allow us to help you make the arrangements that best fit your circumstances and give you peace of mind for the future.
 Please call 586.532.8970 today to schedule a consultation or click here for more contact information.
 Please indicate your status as a UAW or FOP member.

 Get Assistance from the Best Elder Care Attorney Michigan

-The Woods Law Office specializes in all types of Michigan elder law.
+The Woods Law Office focuses on all areas of Michigan elder law.
 Contact your Michigan Elder Law Attorneys today by calling (586) 532-8970 to learn how we can help.
 Our office is located in Shelby Township, Macomb County, Michigan.